 Use a SRAM Lever Internals Assembly Tool to unthread the piston sleeve and coupler.
 Insert the SRAM Lever Internals Assembly Tool into the lever body and align the keyslot of the tool with the piston sleeve.
 Use the tool to unthread the sleeve and remove the sleeve and coupler.

-If the piston sleeve and coupler are stuck in the lever body use needle nose pliers to gently remove.
+If the piston sleeve and coupler are stuck in the lever body use needle nose pliers to gently remove them from the lever body.